midnightsyntax/wpflib/README.md

 ### Description

-- Automatically restores the last size and position of any window within the application.
+- Save and restore window size, position and state on application exit and start.
-- Adds event "WindowResizeEvent".
+- Adds event "Resized".
 Tiggers once when a window has been resized.
-- Adds event "WindowMoveEvent".
+- Adds event "Moved".
 Triggers once when a window has been moved.

 ### Instructions